jrgilbertson/docker/README.md

 The purpose of this build is for R&D and exploratory work.
 It would be more Docker-esque if this was broken into multiple, more focused images.
 For exploratory work, however, I prefer to reduce friction so the goal is to integrate the main tools into one build.

+As of 4/2/18, having trouble with Keras/Tensorflow installing as part of this process for GPU support.
+Commenting out for now until can fix the issue.

 # Quickstart

 Start with the default options of user = rstudio and password = rstudio.
 This is **not recommended** for public instances.